Property Description and Location

 Water for industrial activities is obtained from one of the many lakes that surround the area.
 Electric power can be accessed from the provincial grid through nearby Points North.

-No tailings storage areas are expected to be required at Midwest since it is planned that all Midwest ore will be transported to the McClean Lake mill for processing, with all resulting tailings being disposed of in McClean Lake's licensed TMF (tailings management facility).
+No tailings storage areas are expected to be required at Midwest since it is planned that all Midwest ore will be transported to the McClean Lake mill for processing, with all resulting tailings being disposed of in McClean Lake's licensed TMF.

-The Midwest deposit is representative of a typical unconformity type zone, whereby 99.5% of the resources are located at the basement sandstone contact either in the basal conglomerate or in the upper basement unit.
+The Midwest deposit is representative of typical unconformity style mineralization, whereby 99.5% of the resources are located at the basement sandstone contact either in the basal conglomerate or in the upper basement unit.

 Locally, mineralized lenses occur along steep faults above and below the main unconformity mineralization.
 These are termed "perched" and "deep basement mineralization" respectively.

 The Midwest A deposit is located at a depth of between 175 and 210 metres below the surface.
 It consists of several sub-parallel high grade mineralized zones.
 These zones are surrounded by low-grade remobilized and clay-rich mineralization.
 The mineralized zones also exhibit structurally controlled roots that extend as much as 70 metres beneath the unconformity.

 Please see Annual Information Form